-Suzanne is responsible for partnerships and strategy.
+Suzanne develops and supports OPERAS partnerships strategy.
 She holds a PhD in French Literature.
-As a Research Engineer at Huma-Num (CNRS), she is the scientific coordinator of TRIPLE project which aims to develop a discovery platform for social sciences and humanities (SSH) data, profiles and projects.
-She is as well CNRS representative at EOSC Association.
+Working at the Very Large Infrastructure Huma-Num (CNRS unit), she is the scientific coordinator of TRIPLE project (www.gotriple.eu) which aims to develop a discovery platform for social sciences and humanities (SSH) data, profiles and projects.
+She is member of the Board of Directors of the EOSC Association.
 Suzanne is deeply involved in the Open Science movement, from two perspectives: SSH and infrastructures.

 Project Manager OPERAS-P

-Chloé is the OPERAS-P Project Manager.
+Chloé is the OPERAS-P Project Manager and Secretary General of the OPERAS AISBL.
 She holds a master degree in Digital Project Management, and is also trained in literature and psychology.
 Before joining OPERAS team, she worked on international projects in the publishing and scientific research fields.
 She is based at OpenEdition in Marseille, France.

 Yoann ensures the technical coordination of OPERAS.
 He is a developer who worked on various projects for libraries, archives and more recently on digital humanities.
 He is also Technical Officer for the DARIAH ERIC.